 - Access to sufficient shade either open to the air or provide mechanical ventilation for cooling

-- An adequate supply of drinking water is accessible to employees at all times and at no cost cool enough to drink
+- 32 ounces of drinking water per hour is accessible to employees at all times and at no cost, and cool enough to drink

-When the heat index rises above 90° F, all of the rules for 80 degrees apply and, in addition, employers must:
+When the heat index rises above 90° F, all of the rules for 80 degrees apply, and employers must:

 - Ensure effective communication between an employee and a supervisor is maintained so that an employee can report concerns.